Richmond to Triabunna

 I was planning to take the Ferry over to the island myself tomorrow but the women at the information Centre said the Ferry is fully booked out tomorrow and isn’t running on Wednesday.
 I should have booked ahead.

-The weather report is for more rain and strong south westerly winds tomorrow.
-Perhaps they will push me to Swansea or Bicheno further up the East coast.
+The weather report is for more rain and strong south-westerly winds tomorrow.
+Perhaps they will push me to Swansea or Bicheno further up the East Coast.
 I need all the help I can get- I’m feeling old.

-Although after setting up my tent in the caravan park, having a hot shower and some good food I feel revived!
+However, after setting up my tent in the caravan park, having a hot shower and some good food I feel revived!

 IMG_0514-1.JPG